-Understanding the Guitar Fretboard
+Understanding the Guitar Fretboard Notes

-As we discussed, the distance between strings is a 4th interval (5 half-steps), and each half-step is equal to one fret on the guitar.
-So you can play the same note on the next higher string simply by going down 5 frets.
+As we discussed, the distance between strings is a 4th interval (five half-steps), and each half-step is equal to one fret on the guitar.
+So you can play the same note on the next higher string simply by going down five frets.

--same string / 7 frets up
+- Same string / 7 frets up

--next higher string / 2 frets up
+- Next higher string / 2 frets up

--skip a string / 3 frets down
+- Skip a string / 3 frets down

 Keep in mind to compensate for the 3rd interval tuning between the 3rd and 2nd strings whenever you use or cross over the 2nd string.

-This time around, let’s start with the first note on the first string and work ourselves down in pitch using the same interval fingerings but in reverse.
+This time around, let’s start with the first note on the first string and work your way down in pitch using the same interval fingerings but in reverse.
 Remember to stick to practical fingerings that you can incorporate into your playing.

 The next step would be to explore interval fingerings that are larger than an octave.
 You can use the next higher or lower octave note as an anchor point to help you visualize where you need to go.

-This alone will take lots of patient practicing and visualizing.
-If you are a visual learner, looking at a guitar fretboard chart – like the one pictured in this article – can really help.
+This exercise will take lots of patient practicing and visualizing.
+If you’re a visual learner, looking at a guitar neck note chart – like the one pictured above – can really help.